Barandis/kessel/src/docs/parsers/chain.md

 #### Failure

 * Fails if `p` fails.
-* Fsils if the parser returned by `fn` fails after `p` succeeds but consumes no input.
+* Fails if the parser returned by `fn` fails after `p` succeeds but consumes no input.

 #### Fatal Failure